Strategy for Going to College as a Military Spouse

 - Old Dominion University

 Some colleges have paid CollegeRecon for promotional consideration.
-If you would like to further research school options for online learning, please visit CollegeRecon.com and utilize the search tools.
+If you would like to research school options for online learning further, please visit CollegeRecon.com and utilize the search tools.

 Take Advantage of Scholarships For Military Spouses

-When going to school as a military spouse you have many resources available to you, so take advantage.
-When applying for scholarships it is important to pay attention to eligibility criteria and deadlines.
+When going to school as a military spouse, you have many resources available to you, so take advantage.
+When applying for scholarships, it is essential to pay attention to eligibility criteria and deadlines.

-Don’t forget to start your scholarship search locally by checking with your local Spouses Club to see if they are giving away scholarships and what the requirements are.
+Don’t forget to start your scholarship search locally by checking with your local Spouses Club to see if they offer scholarships and what the requirements are.
 Here’s a list of military spouse scholarships.
-Also, you can use the CollegeRecon Scholarship Finder to find scholarships for military, veterans, spouses and dependents.
+Also, you can use the CollegeRecon Scholarship Finder to find scholarships for military, veterans, spouses, and dependents.

 RELATED: